JohnTelford/GPT/docs/References/iterative_development/dev_stack.md

   >Changes made to the cloned repositories cannot directly affect the central repository, which is managed by a gatekeeper team member.
 It requires a [Pull Request Review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) This helps maintain a unified source of truth for project history and files.

-- Developers use VScode as their development environment, with access to their local website repository
+- Developers use [Visual Studio Code](vscode.md) as their development environment

 - Developers using [mkdocs](mkdocs.md) to create [Private Websites Preview](preview.md) for stakeholders.